 rooomART - Digital Art with Augmented Reality

 Yesterday we presented our APP rooomART for digital art with Augmented Reality (AR) at the THEX Gründertag 2018.
 The goal was to create interactive art between reality and virtual world - and we succeeded.
 The idea for the fusion of art and AR came from the artist Martin Höfer, a representative of modern concept and media art.
 It was realized by our in-house 3D artist Hendrik Lober.
-You can download the app for iOS and Android for free.
+You can download the app for Android for free.

 What can the AR Art-APP do?